LIRA vs Locked-In RRSP 2026: What's the Difference & How to Unlock

 Ontario Financial Hardship Categories:

-• Low expected income: If your expected total income for the 12 months following your application is less than $27,685 (2026 threshold)
+• Low expected income: If your expected total income for the 12 months following your application is less than $49,733 — two-thirds of the YMPE — for 2026.
+The maximum you can unlock is $37,300 (50% of the YMPE) minus 75% of your expected income

 • Rent arrears: You are in arrears on rent or mortgage payments and face eviction or power of sale